 Karooya Introduces Shared Negative Keyword Lists

-We at Karooya have built ‘Shared Negative Keyword List’ for Amazon Ads.
-Here’s how you can use the shared negative keyword list feature with Karooya.
+We at Karooya have built ‘Shared Negative Keyword List’ feature for Amazon Ads.
+Here’s how you can use the feature.

 Step 1: Go to the Negative Keywords List tab on Karooya’s dashboard and click on ‘Create a List’

 Step 2: Create a new shared negative keyword list.
 Give it a good name.
 Some examples could be “Negatives – 3rd Jan 2019” or “Brand Names to Exclude” or “Poor Sales Terms”, etc. You can add some negative keywords to it and save the list.

 Step 3: Once your negative keywords list is created click on ‘Associate this list to Campaign’, select the campaigns to link this negative keywords list with and save the settings by clicking on ‘Associate’

 Step 4: If you have more negative keywords to add to this list later, you can at anytime comeback here click on ‘Add Negative Keywords’ and enter the details